So, your engine turns over, but will not start. It usually means your engine is having trouble with spark, fuel, compression or timing.

 - The throttle position sensor (TPS), monitors the position of the throttle valve.
 So, it sends a voltage signal to the computer.
 Then, the computer uses this information, to regulate the air-fuel mixture, according to engine needs.
 And, on some vehicle models, a worn out, failing or bad (TPS), will prevent your engine from starting.

 - So, vacuum leaks are not uncommon.
 And, they are the source, of many engine performance problems.
 And, also include, a engine that will not start.
 In addition, depending on where the fault is located, vacuum leaks can be hard to find.

 Furthermore, mayor vacuum leaks, that can make the engine hard to start, may also happen in the:

 - Main vacuum hose.

 Carburetor – If You Have One

-- If you have an old vehicle model, with a carburetor; double check that the fuel level is properly adjusted.
-If the carburetor is flooded; you’ll probably perceive a strong fuel odor under the hood.
-A little trick you can use is to, fully depress the accelerator and try to start the engine.
-Finally, if the engine doesn’t start, wait for a few minutes and try again.
+- If you have an old vehicle model, with a carburetor, double check that the fuel level is properly adjusted.
+If the carburetor is flooded, you’ll probably perceive a strong fuel odor under the hood.
+A little trick you can use is, to fully depress the accelerator and try to start the engine.
+Then, if the engine doesn’t start, wait for a few minutes and try again.